tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what's your most vivid memory of your mom and dad?
-  - how do I know when I've found the right place to put down roots?
-  - what's the biggest difference between my world and the world you grew up on
-  - what were the key events that changed your life?
   - where would you most like to visit in the world? why?
   - what's the good part about getting older?
   - how did it feel to get me go to make my own life?